UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/mvvm-7.md

 - The security key (yours will be different) is stored in the HTTP header.
 This is only needed if you connect to an Azure hosted function
 - Note how we only create one instance of HTTP client (it is a `static` property)
 - This code can focus on one task, to fetch the payload.
 It does not need to concern itself with bound properties.
-It can be easily substitured with something to mimick it.
+It can be easily substituted with something to mimic it.

 #### MockedRemoteModel
 This class mocks a real network interface.
 This takes more work that using the real thing!